DanahAlfanissan/Journal/README.md

-# 🪶 Journal App
+# 🪶 Journali App

-(Journal) is a SwiftUI-based journaling app created as part of the Apple Developer Academy project.
+(Journali) is a SwiftUI-based journaling app created as part of the Apple Developer Academy project.
 It helps users reflect, write, and capture their daily thoughts in a clean, minimal, and modern interface.

 ---